 After our lunch, which consisted of a delicious cold pasta accompanied by ham and chicken wraps, we watched the well-directed and exiting movie White Squall.
-Our crew has been particularly keen on seeing this movie as it shares the true story of a sailing school vessel that was sunk by a massive storm while on a long passage, loosing several students.
-Created a hopeful atmosphere.
-The movie was overall very enjoyable as first mate Ian _________ (his last name is a mystery) filled our bellies with copious amounts of sugar popcorn, and tap water.
+Our crew has been particularly keen on seeing this movie as it shares the true story of a sailing school vessel that was sunk by a massive storm while on a long passage, losing several students created a hopeful atmosphere.
+The movie was overall very enjoyable as first mate Ian _________ (his last name is a mystery) filled our bellies with copious amounts of sugar popcorn and tap water.

-Today finished with a good diner, a great sunset, and a another prom-posal, this time in the form of a scavenger hunt.
+Today finished with a good dinner, a great sunset, and another prom-posal, this time in the form of a scavenger hunt.

 From dream location to dream location...
 Step aboard your new college campus at the sailors' rendezvous island of Antigua in the Caribbean, and prepare yourself for an academic adventure at sea that spans more than 6500 nautical miles and some of the most incredible destinations the planet has to offer.View Details